Adopt our top tips on tackling Plastic Free July and beyond. From laundry, to cleaning and leftovers, it’s more simple than you think.

 So, as Plastic Free July kicks in, here are our top super simple steps to start reducing your plastic consumption.

 Firstly, lets talk about water bottles.
 Did you know that over 7 billion* water bottles are used each year JUST in the UK?
 We’d save around 340 million bottles a year if just 1 in 10 of us refilled.
 It will cost you way less in the long run, and there are some amazing brands producing bottles in all sorts of styles.
-Check out Chilli’s Water Bottles, BKR or Corkcicle and make a water bottle a key purchase for Plastic Free July.
+Check out Nature Unite who make a reusable water bottle made from ocean bound recycled plastic!

 Chutneys, jams and spreads all come in glass jars, big and small, and they can become your best friend in reducing the need for single use cling film wrap.
 Simply wash old jars, pop them in the cupboard and fill them up with homemade sauces, loose pieces of fruit and veg, cheese, or leftovers as and when you need to!
 No need for cling film, tin foil or even plastic Tupperware!